This Was Television On September 7

 Today’s Birthdays: Corbin Bernsen, L.A. lawyer (58); Susan Blakely, Cabot Covian (64); Michael Emerson, kindly high school teacher (58); Diane Farr, num3rical (43); Oliver Hudson, engaged (36); Julie Kavner, beehive aficionado (62); Peter Lawford, pack rat (d.
 1984); Tom Everett Scott, southlander (42); Evan Rachel Wood, vampire queen (25).

-One thought on “This Was Television On September 7
+One Response to “This Was Television On September 7”

 First, the proliferation of other and often better sources for my sports information.